chgian/SDAssignment/README.md

  How to run the game
  =========================================================================
  The game was made using Java and Eclipse.
+Unfortunately we cannot just import the folder into Eclipse workspace, so we must do some tricks.

- 1. Download the zip file from Github and save it to Eclipse workbench.
+ 1. Download the zip file from Github and unzip it.
+ 2. Go to unzipped folder, copy the folders images, sounds, src.
+ 2. Go to Eclipse, create a new Java project i.e. SDAssignment.
+ 3. Go to Eclipse workspace, paste the folders and replace all existing folders in project
- 2. Go to File->Import->General->Existing Projects into Workspace  and then next.
+ 5. Go to Eclipse and right click on SDAssignment and then refresh.
- 3. Select root directory, find the workspace and when the new project appears, select it and then Finish.
- 4. Run the game from the menu Run->Run
+ 6. New folders will appear. we are ready to run the game. no external dependencies or paths needed
+ 7. Run game as Java application.
+Because there are 3 main functions, choose the main in runGame.
- 5. Enjoy
+ 8. Enjoy

  Copyright
  ========================================================================